YilunAllenChen/DormRover/README.md

 ![Image of Yaktocat](https://os.mbed.com/media/uploads/4180_1/servocable.png)
 Figure 5 Servo Wire Connection
 #### Connection
+As shown in Figure 5, the servo has three wires.
+Black wire is connected to the common ground, and the red wire is connected to the 5v power line.
+The yellow signal wire is connected to the GPIO 18 of raspberry pi.
 ### IMU
 ### lidar sensor
 --TODO-- [Xi Li, Yida Wang]